yali4/MessageBox/README.md

 // Create New MessageBox
 MessageBox = $.MessageBox({title:'Title',content:'Content'},function(response){
-	// supported in the context
+	// not supported in the context
 });

 // Change Title Function